-I was diagnosed early in 1997 at age 60.
-I had little knowledge about prostate cancer and my GP never spoke about the PSA test.
+I was diagnosed in early 1997 at age 60.
+I had little knowledge about prostate cancer and my GP never spoke about the PSA (prostate-specific antigen) test.
 As my prostate grew substantially, he finally referred me to a urologist, which is how I met Dr. Chris Morash.

 Radiation was minimally successful.
 Back in the hands of Dr. Morash, I was treated with Zoladex and Casodex, and even tried some “intermittent” treatment.
 I experienced a number of the classical side effects of the “hormone” treatment.

-This was also a time to join the Ottawa support group, meet great people and learn a lot more about PCa.
+This was also a time to join the Ottawa support group, meet great people and learn a lot more about prostate cancer.
 I joined the executive and got involved with the volunteer work.

 Radiation to L-2, resulted in severe pain, and had no effect, contrary to common practice.